Diocese of Balanga: History

-The inspiring words and assuring presence of Honesto Ongtioco (now Bishop-emeritus of Cubao), who succeeded Bishop Celso, guided the young diocese as it celebrated its 25th anniversary and as it responded to the call of Pope John Paul II at the beginning of the third millennium, “Duc in Altum.”
+Honesto Ongtioco (now bishop-emeritus of Cubao), who succeeded Bishop Celso, guided the young diocese as it celebrated its 25th anniversary and as it responded to the call of Pope John Paul II at the beginning of the third millennium, "Duc in Altum."
+During the diocese's silver anniversary, the Fr.
+Mariano G. Sarili Hall was dedicated on December 7, 2000 (23 days before Balanga converted from a municipality to city on December 30), with the hall was named after the first Filipino priest of the diocese and province.
 His kindness and charity allowed the various branches of the diocesan tree to grow in different directions in pursuit of his plan to convoke a Diocesan Pastoral Assembly.
-However, God has other and better plans both for Bishop Ongtioco and the diocese of Balanga.
-Bishop Ongtioco has just laid the foundation for the realization of his vision when he was installed to lead the new Diocese of Cubao in Quezon City on August 28, 2003.
+Bishop Ongtioco laid the foundation for the realization of his vision when he was installed to lead the new Diocese of Cubao in Quezon City on August 28, 2003.

-In July 2005, under the tenure of Socrates Villegas, the six-years term of each parishes and churches of the diocese began where each rectors and parish priests will serve the whole term except if one dies, designation is controversial, the Bishop of Balanga decided to have a fill-in priest to serve the remaining part of a current term, or if there is no priest designated, the bishop will become a parish administrator of a particular parish where the official position is vacant.
+On October 22, 2005, under the tenure of Socrates Villegas, the six-year term of each parish and church of the diocese began.
+Each rector and parish priest will serve the whole term, except if one dies.
+The bishop of Balanga decided to have a fill-in priest to serve the remaining part of a current term, or if there is no priest designated, the bishop will become a parish administrator of a particular parish where the official position is vacant.

 In 2006, the Diocesan Schools of Bataan Educational Foundation, Inc. (DSOBEFI) was established to integrate Catholic schools in Bataan into the Diocese of Balanga.

-On December 8, 2008, Clinica Diocesano de San Jose, the diocese's clinic, was founded which is a weekly medical and dental mission for the poor people of Bataan.
+On December 8, 2008, Clinica Diocesano de San Jose, the diocese's clinic, was founded.
+It is a weekly medical and dental mission for the poor people of Bataan.

-At the second half of the third 2017–2023 subsequent 6-years term of the diocese from June 5, 2020 to June 4, 2023, Ruperto Santos became the parish administrator of Diocesan Shrine and Parish of St. Nicholas Tolentine in Mariveles, Bataan due to the workers from the Freeport Area of Bataan (FAB) expressed opposition against the parish's programs under its last rector and parish priest Rev. Fr.
-Gerry Jorge which forced him to stepped down and no fill-in priest for that term available to be designated, making the first bishop to hold the position on a particular parish.
+At the second half of the third 2017–2023 subsequent six-year term of the diocese from June 5, 2020 to June 4, 2023, Ruperto Santos became the parish administrator of Diocesan Shrine and Parish of St. Nicholas Tolentine in Mariveles, Bataan.
+This was due to the workers from the Freeport Area of Bataan (FAB) expressing opposition against the parish's programs under its last rector and parish priest Rev. Fr.
+Gerry Jorge, which forced him to step down.
+There was no fill-in priest for that term available to be designated, making him the first bishop to hold the position in a particular parish.

-On July 22, 2023, Bataan returned temporarily to the jurisdiction of Archdiocese of San Fernando after 47 years and 8 months when Santos became Bishop of Antipolo, covering Rizal Province as well as Marikina City in Metro Manila where Pope Francis appointed Archbishop Florentino Lavarias as sede vacante apostolic administrator or temporary bishop of the diocese which lasted until Rufino Sescon became fifth bishop on March 1, 2025.
+On July 22, 2023, Bataan returned temporarily to the jurisdiction of Archdiocese of San Fernando after 47 years and 8 months when Santos became Bishop of Antipolo, covering Rizal Province as well as Marikina City in Metro Manila where Pope Francis appointed Archbishop Florentino Lavarias as sede vacante apostolic administrator or temporary bishop of the diocese which lasted until Rufino Sescon became fifth bishop on March 1, 2025, 16 days before the diocese turned 50 on March 17 of that year.